 On October 20, 2004, the Board of Directors approved a proposal to amend the Company's Restated Articles of Incorporation to delete Section 8.2, the provision that divides the Board into two classes of directors.
 The amended and substituted Section 8.2 would provide for one class of directors.
 Under the amendment, if approved by the shareholders, the four director nominees proposed in this proxy, if elected, will hold office until the 2005 annual meeting of shareholders, at which time they, or their successors, would be subject to election as members of a single class of seven directors.
-Those directors currently referred to as Class II directors, who were elected at the 2003 annual meeting of shareholders, will complete their terms at the 2005 annual meeting of shareholders, at which time they, or their successors, would be subject to election as members of a single class of seven directors.
-Those directors currently referred to as Class II directors, who were elected at the 2003 annual meeting of shareholders, will complete their terms at the 2005 annual meeting of shareholders, at which time they, or their successors, would be subject to election as members of a single class of seven directors.
+Those directors currently referred to as Class II directors, who were elected at the 2003 annual meeting of shareholders to hold office until the 2005 annual meeting of shareholders, will complete their terms at the 2005 annual meeting of shareholders, at which time they, or their successors, would be subject to election as members of a single class of seven directors.
 Members of the single class, or their successors, would be subject to re-election every year.
 The proposal to amend the Restated Articles of Incorporation requires the approval of holders of a majority of the shares present in person or represented by proxy and entitled to vote.